ddeveloper72/spirographs-py/README.md

 Consider the following:
 An X Y axis has an angle of 90deg between them.
 Its a perfect right angle.

 But now somewhere between, the X and Y axis, we place a dot.
 Then rule a line from the origin of the X Y axis, to our dot.
-Call the origin $\theta$
+Call the origin &#920;

-Now if we measure the angle between our line and the X axis, we call this angle $\theta$, its units are in degrees or some may call it radians.
+Now if we measure the angle between our line and the X axis, we call this angle &#920; its units are in degrees or some may call it radians.

 The formula for a circle is: